-Male to female (MTF) breast augmentation is a significant surgical procedure and requires time off from your normal routine to safely recover.
+Male to female (MTF) and Male to neutrois breast augmentation is a significant surgical procedure and requires time off from your normal routine to safely recover.
 It’s a common misconception that breast augmentation is extremely painful and requires a lot of time off from work.
 Though each patient tolerates the procedure differently, most feel capable of getting back to work within just 7-9 days.

 Your employer is most likely legally required to grant you an adequate amount of time off for recovery after major surgery, even if it’s elective.
 Dr. Mosser can provide you with letter detailing your physical restrictions following surgery, and your employer will need to abide by those guidelines.
 The letter will not contain information regarding the nature of your procedure.
 That information will be kept confidential.